 Price (USD) | $43 | $40 |

-Both Shimano 105 and SRAM Rival AXS chains are made from steel and use a solid pin design.
+Shimano and SRAM chains are steel and use a solid pin design.

 The Shimano 105 chains are available in 116 and 126 links.
 Sil-Tec treatment is applied to the inner plates for added durability.
 It’s the same chain as the Shimano SLX mountain bike range.